Amie Charnley Counselling

 With so many ways to communicate with each other it can be easy to misinterpret meaning based on what we perceive an intention to be or without knowing where the other persons focus is in that moment.

-The story we tell ourself about this can have a powerful impact on how we greet or meet each other when we come back together and it can be easy to become stuck in negative cycles based on our reality of what we think is happening without being able to check out that reality.
+The story we tell ourself about this can have a powerful impact on how we greet or meet each other when we come back together.
+It can be easy to become stuck in negative cycles based on what we think is happening without being able to check out that reality.

 Fear

 Being vulnerable in our relationship can feel terrifying and you may feel unsafe opening up and sharing the things that are finding tough.
-It may be that you have had an experience of doing this and someone minimising your experience, or maybe when you were growing up there wasn't anyone that you were able to go to when things felt difficult so this is all new.
+It may be that you have previously done this and someone minimised or dismissed your experience, or maybe when you were growing up there wasn't anyone that you were able to go to when things felt difficult so this is all new.

-The key is to understand why this may feel frightening and to start small in ways that are gentle and not too daunting.
+The key is to understand why this may feel frightening and to start small in ways that don't feel overwhelming.

 Life Events